HiveMindStudios/.github/profile/README.md

  - Peter (@VectoKappa)

 ## Our Projects
- - Melvin Discord Bot - 3 discord bots written in Python, JavaScript and Rust*!
+ - Melvin Discord Bots - 3 discord bots written in Python, JavaScript and Rust*!
  - SUT Timetable - Android app displaying current timetable for students of Silesian University of Technology
  - Poker Helper - Android app which allows you to play Poker with friends without chips
  - PoliBot - Discord bot made to manage ZSPM Discord server during 2020 & 2021 lockdowns
  - Radio Poligraf - Simple app for managing requests for ZSPM school radio

- *Coming soon!
+ *More Coming soon!